 - Watershed protection

 Recreation sites and trails provide access and opportunities for many outdoor recreation activities.
 Here are some examples, with links to more information where available:

 Recreation sites are used for many different purposes.
 The majority provide a simple, rustic camping experience.
 Generally located in remote areas and accessed by gravel forestry roads, recreation sites provide only basic facilities, such as fire rings, picnic tables, outhouses, and, where appropriate, boat-launching ramps.
 Potable water and electricity are not available.
-At a limited number of recreation sites with on-site operators, supervisory services are provided.
+Supervisory services are provided at a limited number of recreation sites with on-site operators.